GM’s electric vehicles will gain access to Tesla’s vast charging network

 “Tesla will get better utilization of their network and all the new charging revenue, which will help them expand the network further,” Harrison said.
 “There are other opportunities both companies can take advantage of as a result of the agreement.”

-It’s likely that GM EV owners will have to pay a monthly charge to access Tesla’s charging network, and current GM owners probably will need to buy the adapter, Harrison said.
+Details of how customers would gain access are still being worked out.
+GM EV owners may have to pay a monthly charge to access Tesla’s charging network, or they could pay for each use.
+Current GM owners probably will need to buy the adapter, Harrison said.

 Tesla’s supercharger network is a huge competitive advantage for the company based in Austin, Texas, which sells more EVs than anyone else in the U.S. Chargers often are located near freeways to enable long trips, where most fast-charging plugs are needed, and generally they’re more reliable than other networks.